markomanninen/tocmanuscript/README.md

 Store toc as string in a variable so that we can refer to it at any time in the future: `toc_text = '...'`

-## STEP 2
+## STEP 3 (a-b)

-a) Read prompt class documentation to guide throught this step: `docs(Prompt)`
+a) Read prompt class documentation to guide through this step: `docs(Prompt)`

 b) Set general guidelines for LLM prompts:

 ```
 guidelines={'Role': '', 'Style': '', 'Format': '', 'Context': '', ...}
-restrictions={'Content': 'emit main heading in the beginning and conclusive part at the end of the text'}
+constraints={'Content': 'Emit main heading/title in the beginning; Emit the conclusive part at the end of the text; Exclude slang or colloquial language; Do not consume topics and content from the future chapters and sections; Avoid fragmented structures with lots of subtitles', ...}
 ```

 These can be used kind of a global system prompt for LLM.
 But they can be overridden at any specific section prompt.

-## STEP 3 (iterative)
+## STEP 4 (a-b, iterative)

-These definitions will guide the future content creation in step 4.
+These definitions will guide the future content creation in step 5.

 a) Generate prompts for each section: